waynehet/classz.github.io/_posts/2018-12-07-favourite_quotes.markdown

 | | |
 | "The cave you fear to enter holds the treasure you seek" - Joseph Campbell | pic |
 | | |
-"Nobody cares how much you know, until they know how much you care." - Theodore Roosevelt
+"Nobody cares how much you know, until they know how much you care." - Theodore Roosevelt a

 "When will all the rhetorical questions end?" - George Carlin